ReactiveSets/toubkal/README.md

 #### Data Events, Operations, Stateless Sets and Pipelets

-Internally, Connected Sets dataflows represent the evolution of data sets over time where each event modifies a set.
+Internally, Toubkal dataflows represent the evolution of data sets over time where each event modifies a set.
 These dataflows are therefore reactive sets change flows.

 Each event carries an opperation name such as *add* or *remove* and an array of values